Lama06/Schneckenhaus/README.md

 #### Menu Block

-`/sh custom edit <name> set-menu-block <block>`
+`/sh custom edit <name> set-menu-block <position>`

 Clicking this block will open the snail shell menu.

 #### Exit Blocks

-`/sh custom edit <name> add-exit-block <block>`
+`/sh custom edit <name> add-exit-block <position>`

 Clicking one of these blocks will make the player leave the shell.

-#### Alternative Blocks
+#### Block Restrictions

+`/sh custom edit <name> set-block-restrictions <position> [<restriction1>] [<restriction2>] [<restriction3>]`

+`/sh custom edit <name> set-block-area-restrictions <position1> <position2> [<restriction1>] [<restriction2>] [<restriction3>]`

+`/sh custom edit <name> clear-block-restrictions <position1>`

+For every block in your snail shell, there is a list of block types, which is called "block restrictions".

+If this list is empty for a block, it means that there are no restrictions, and that the player can break the block and place another block at this position.
+Actually adding a block as an initial block (using `/sh custom <name> edit add-initial-block`), will under the hood set the block restrictions list for that block to be empty.

+If the restriction list of a block is not empty, that block's type must be contained in the list.

+Players won't be able to place/break blocks if this invariant is not fulfilled after that.
+Besides, the repair system also enforces this.

+If you don't explicitly specify the restriction list for a block, the list's default value depends on whether the block is an air or non-air one.
+If it is an air block, the restriction list defaults to an empty list, meaning that players can place anything they want at that block position.
+If it is a non-air block, the restriction list defaults to a list only containing the block type of that non-air block.
+This means that players can't break any blocks that are part of the template by default.

-`/sh custom edit <name> add-alternative-block <block> <alternative>`
+The default values can also be changed by using `/sh custom edit <name> set-protect-air true`.

-For example, if you have a cauldron and want the player to be able to place water/lava in it, you could add minecraft:lava_cauldron as an alternative block.
-Otherwise, the automatic shell repair system will not allow the block type to change.
+If the `protect_air` property is set to true, the restriction list of an air block in the template will default to a list containing only air.
+Therefore, players can't place blocks in the custom shell unless they are explicitly allowed to do so at a certain location.

 ### Exporting Custom Shell Types

 Run `/sh custom export <name>`.
 Copy the file created in the `plugins/Schneckenhaus/export` directory.
+You can share your creations on our Discord server.

 ### Importing Custom Shell Types